platan/idea-gradle-dependencies-formatter/README.md

 ## Development

-1. Download and extract IntelliJ IDEA distribution:
-`./gradlew -b downloadIdea.gradle extractIdeaSdk`

-1. Build:
+Build:
 `./gradlew build`

 In order to build plugin against specific IntelliJ IDEA version (e.g. 13.1.6) use this commands:
-`./gradlew -b downloadIdea.gradle -P ideaVersion=13.1.6 extractIdeaSdk`
 `./gradlew -P ideaVersion=13.1.6 build`

 Note: Currently the project is not prepared to be imported as a IntelliJ Platform Plugin.